TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/readme.md

 <!-- region Generated -->
 # JumpCloud.SDK.V2
-This directory contains the PowerShell module for the JumpCloudApIs service.
+This directory contains the PowerShell module for the JumpCloudSdkV2 service.

 ---
 ## Status